 Apterous forms tend to be more productive than alates of comparable weight, generating about three additional nymphs on average over any given 5-day period.
 This difference is linked to the quantity and quality of embryos at hatching and ovulation rates, which appear to be related to the maintenance of wing muscles in alates (Wratten, 1977).
 Mineral oil has been found to effectively decrease aphid transmission of plant viruses by disrupting the process (Wang, 1996).
-This indicates that mineral oil might indirectly affect aphid reproduction by restricting their capacity to spread viruses that could otherwise boost their population growth on infected plants.
-In field trials assessing organic pest control products, mineral oil showed effective control of Myzus persicae aphids on peach trees, achieving an average Abbott's efficiency of 80-88% in one year (Karagounis et al., 2006).
-However, its effectiveness diminished in a subsequent year with heavy rainfall, underscoring potential limitations of mineral oil under certain environmental conditions.
+This suggests that mineral oil might indirectly affect aphid reproduction by restricting their capacity to spread viruses that could otherwise boost population growth on infected plants.
+In field trials assessing organic pest control products, mineral oil provided effective control of Myzus persicae aphids on peach trees, achieving an average Abbott's efficiency of 80-88% in one year (Karagounis et al., 2006).
+However, its effectiveness diminished in a subsequent year with heavy rainfall, highlighting potential limitations of mineral oil under certain environmental conditions.
 Notably, the application of mineral oil also reduced the numbers of beneficial coccinellid predators, which could indirectly influence aphid population dynamics.
 Overall, while mineral oil appears promising as an alternative to chemical insecticides for aphid control, its direct effects on aphid reproduction seem limited compared to its impacts on virus transmission and overall population levels.
 Further research specifically examining mineral oil's influence on aphid fecundity and reproductive rates would be beneficial to fully understand its mode of action and optimize its use.
 Environmental conditions significantly affect aphid reproduction.
 Factors such as temperature, day length, and air humidity influence reproductive rates and development (Boulanger et al., 2019).
 The quality and maturity of host plants also impact aphid reproduction.
 The abundance of pea aphids, temperature, and alfalfa maturity together accounted for 67% of the variation in alate (winged) production in field populations (Bosch & Ives, 2023).
 Plant fertilization can affect the protective effects of facultative endosymbionts against parasitoids, potentially influencing aphid survival and reproduction (Ye et al., 2018).

 Methodology

-Adult parthenogenetic M. persicae were permitted to consume leaves treated with varying concentrations of specific mineral oils in multiple trials.
+Adult parthenogenetic M. persicae were allowed to feed on leaves treated with various concentrations of specific mineral oils in multiple trials.
 The subsequent count of nymphs produced under each treatment was recorded.
 For individual monitoring, each nymph was meticulously placed onto host leaves using a single-bristle camel hair brush.
 These leaves were then positioned in 8 × 1.5 cm petri dishes containing an agar medium to maintain leaf moisture over an extended period, creating a controlled setting for the aphids.
 Throughout the study, the researcher thoroughly observed several biological parameters.
 These included the duration of nymphal stages, which sheds light on the aphids' growth rate.
 The length of the reproductive phases was also carefully tracked, providing essential insights into the aphid life cycle (Fig. 1).
 Fecundity, or the aphids' reproductive capacity, was another key parameter.
 Additionally, the lifespan of adult aphids was documented to understand their longevity under the experimental conditions.
 The study of fecundity, longevity, and nymphal duration focused on the first generation of aphids that resulted from adults feeding on treated leaves.
 Behavioral observations were also conducted to identify any notable patterns or changes.
 All treatments were performed under uniform environmental conditions to ensure consistency and reliability.
 The experiment included ten replicates for each host, ensuring a comprehensive dataset for later analysis.
 After completing the observations, the gathered data were analyzed using Analysis of Variance (ANOVA) to evaluate the statistical significance of the results across different treatments and hosts.

 Fig. 1: Different stages of M. persicae development in laboratory conditions under microscope